Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 Support workers working with NDIS participants may be interested in these online courses about conditions specific to their clients.

-This massive open online course (MOOC) offers free, online, university-quality education suitable for anyone with an interest in learning more about TBI, including disability support workers.
+This massive open online course (MOOC) offers free, online, university-quality education suitable for anyone interested in learning more about TBI, including disability support workers.
 It takes around two hours per week over five weeks to complete, with a certificate available for participants who do the final quiz for each module.

 Vocational and leadership NDIS courses

-This qualification equips workers to provide person-centred support for people living with disability, with courses delivered by providers across Australia.
-My Skills note the average course duration is 34 weeks, with candidates needing to complete at least 120 hours of work experience.
+This qualification equips workers to provide person-centred support for people living with disabilities.
+Courses are delivered by providers across Australia.
+My Skills notes the average course duration is 34 weeks, and candidates need to complete at least 120 hours of work experience.
 The average fee is currently $2900, although courses may be free under JobTrainer for eligible people.

 NDIS support coordinators typically have formal qualifications or a background in allied health (such as social work, physiotherapy or occupational therapy) or the disability sector.
 A bachelor-level degree or a certificate-level course is usually required, although industry experience may be sufficient.
 This article by Seek explains more about becoming an NDIS support coordinator.

 Are there people in your organisation with leadership potential?
-This NDIS course – intended to foster rapid advancement of frontline and mid-level managers in the disability sector – can assist them to develop their talents.
+This NDIS training course – intended to foster rapid advancement of frontline and mid-level managers in the disability sector – can assist them in developing their talents.

 With modules aligned to the NDIS Disability Capability Framework, participants study topics such as effective communication for workplace leaders, implementing an operational plan, and executing customer service strategies.